DataDog/hiring-engineers/answers.md

 *Postgres Status Screenshot*
 ![Alt text](https://github.com/shahmoa/DD-Challenge-Exercise/blob/master/PostgresStatus.png)

 Creating custom agent check is actually a very nifty task.
-However, a multitude of integrations are offered OOTB but it is simple to write a check to montior something if it is not offered OOTB.
+However, a multitude of integrations are offered OOTB but it is simple to write a check to monitor something if it is not offered OOTB.
 Writing a custom python integration script to integrate it with DataDog just shows how flexible its opensource architecture is.
 It is very simple yet very powerful.
 A few things need to be kept in mind however while creating a custom agent check.
 For example, both .yaml and .py files must be of same name, otherwise DataDog will not pick up the configuration of the check.
 I created a separate folder in the conf.d folder called 'my_metric.d' where I stored the my_metric.yaml file.
 Next, I created the my_metric.py file to store it in the 'checks.d' folder embedded within the DataDog Agent folder.
 Below is the code for my_metric.yaml and my_metric.py to implement the custom agent check.

 *my_metric.yaml*